 Cherry Blossom Festival

-Between the last week of March and first two weeks of April, Japan's Cherry Blossom's bloom, turning the landscapes a beautiful shade of pink.
+During the last week of March and first two weeks of April, Japan's Cherry Blossom blooms, turning the landscapes a beautiful shade of pink.

 The beautiful sight of Sakura